Some stability results of positive mass theorem for uniformly asymptotically flat $3$-manifolds: Introduction

-\begin{rmk} Recently in a paper joint with Antoine Song \cite{DongSong23}, we will prove a stronger version of this theorem.
-Namely, we will remove the uniformly asymptotic flatness assumption, improve the bound of boundary area to be almost optimal and prove the pointed measured Gromov-Hausdorff convergence for reduced length metrics.
-As a result, we will confirm Huisken-Ilmanen's original conjecture. \end{rmk}
+\begin{rmk} Recently, in a paper co-authored with Antoine Song \cite{DongSong23}, we have proven a stronger version of this theorem.
+Namely, we have removed the uniformly asymptotically flatness assumption, improved the bound of the boundary area to be almost optimal, and established the pointed measured Gromov-Hausdorff convergence for reduced length metrics.
+As a result, we have confirmed Huisken-Ilmanen's original conjecture. \end{rmk}

-If we assume stronger conditions on curvature, we can improve the pointed weak volume convergence to pointed Gromov-Hausdorff convergence as following for original manifolds without removing any subsets.
+If we assume stronger conditions on the Ricci curvature, we can improve the $C^0$-convergence modulo negligible volume to the Gromov-Hausdorff convergence.
+The following theorem is the same result as in \cite{KKL21} but without their topological assumption.